Skip to main content

 Remarks

-Cumulative step functions could be used to model a resource that is consumed or produced and so its amount is changing over time.
-Example of such resource is a battery, an account balance, a stock of a product, etc.
+Cumulative step functions could be used to model a resource that is consumed or produced and, therefore, changes in amount over time.
+Examples of such a resource are a battery, an account balance, a product's stock, etc.

-A stepAtStart can be used to change the amount of such resource at the start of a given variable.
-The amount is changed by the given height.
+A stepAtStart can change the amount of such resource at the start of a given variable.
+The amount is changed by the given height, which can be positive or negative.

 Formal definition